+The only exception to this rule is if the Wisconsin Department of Justice has agreed to represent some of your opponents.
 The DOJ has agreed to accept electronic service of documents on behalf of the litigants it represents.
 This means that you do not have to serve your filings separately on any opponent represented by the DOJ.
 Submitting a filing to the court will count as serving an opponent represented by the DOJ.